 In Donald Trump and in authoritarian leaders around the world, the Cult of Personality reigns.
-These leaders go out of their way to flout the law — to allege or assert that they are above it; that they are special.
-So special that they are immune to application of the rule of law that applies to other citizens.
+These leaders go out of their way to flout the law.
+They repeatedly allege or assert that they are above it; that they are special.
+They allege that they’re so special as to be immune to application of the rule of law that applies to other citizens.

-When the rule of law goes dark, trouble brews.
+When the justice goes dark, trouble brews.
 When the cult of personality holds sway, entire societies become vulnerable to propaganda, disinformation, gaslighting, fakery, and lies of all kinds.
-Without a grasp of the truth — and mechanisms within the structure of society to champion it and root it out — societies cannot make informed decisions, cannot effectively self-govern, and cannot wholly wield the political power a democracy is meant to endow them with.
+Without a grasp of the truth — and mechanisms within the structure of society to champion it and root it out — societies cannot make informed decisions.
+They cannot effectively self-govern, and cannot wholly wield the political power a democracy is meant to endow them with.
 Without the rule of law, freedom is not just imperiled — freedom is dead.

 It is most certainly a dark and stormy evening.